 Waypoint departure times can be set by tapping a waypoint in the list (on the "Leave at" tab), and these also use the time zone at that waypoint's location.
 For example, setting a "Leave at" time of 07:00 means you plan to depart from the waypoint at 07:00 local time.
 To make planning across time zones easier, the time in the route's departure time is also shown when setting the time for a single waypoint.

-Calculated arrival/departure times for the route are shown under Turn-By-Turn List (on iOS, the List icon at the bottom of the map), or on the map by showing a pin's details.
+Calculated arrival/departure times for the route are shown under the Turns button, or on the map by showing a pin's details.
 By default, arrival/departure times are shown in local time zones for each route location.
 At the top of the list, a "Time Zone" button allows changing these times to use the route's departure time zone instead.

 As an additional backup, we also recommend saving your routes and pins to inRoute's Bookmarks: tap the map's More icon (on Mac, the File menu) > "Save".
 Bookmarks can be automatically synced to iCloud as well as your other devices with inRoute Pro.

 The route itself (directions as opposed to map images), your pins and notes, are all stored locally by inRoute, so they can be accessed while offline.
 During navigation, off-route recalculation isn't possible without a data connection.
 In this case, the navigator will speak once that internet/recalculation isn't available and continue to show your location and the previously calculated route on the map, until you either return to the route or a connection becomes available.Maps